Investing in 3D Printing Companies and Stocks

 3D Printing Metals

 There are many ways to go about 3D printing metals, each method having its own advantages and disadvantages.
 There are quite a few startups now that are only focused on 3D printing metals.
 In fact, there are more than 50 different companies working on how to 3D print metals.
 Startups like Digital Alloys are now developing a metal 3D printer that can print metals extremely fast and at a low cost without the need for lots of post-processing (added steps make 3D printing metals more expensive).
-A startup named Velo3D is now supplying 3D printers to SpaceX, which one would expect are being used for aerospace applications.
-It’s a good segue into talking about industrial 3D printers.
+A publicly traded company named Velo3D is now supplying 3D printers to SpaceX, which one would expect are being used for aerospace applications.
+(Check out our piece on how The World’s Largest Metal 3D Printer is Printing Rockets.)
+The leader in metal 3D printing right now is probably Desktop Metal after they made 10 acquisitions in 2021 including key competitor ExOne.
+For a comparison of all pure-play metal 3D printing stocks, check out our piece on Metal 3D Printing Stocks: DM vs VLD vs MKFG.

 The Industrial 3D Printer